 At the end of Warlords of Draenor I had so much time on my hands I was able to make a full roster of Alliance characters on Argent Dawn EU.
 During the levelling of them I was having so much fun I decided to make a return to Alliance.
 If it wasn’t for a dear friend I would have changed back for Legion.
 Also if it wasn’t for that same dear friend I may never have met the fine folks of Failtrain EU.
 I had found some joy in the game again and began completing achievements and looking for things to do.
 Still all through Legion I felt plagued by this nagging feeling I could not shake.

 Now I had long ago lost my joy in PvP and with the end of Legion coming I still had not done anything to complete the Prestige rewards.
 The towers were the easy answer but battling at them I realised one of the reasons I had stopped PvP.
 I did not enjoy killing Alliance yet as with anything if you want the rewards you do what you must besides I could just ignore what I had to do; it’s just a resource farm yea?
 Well when I realised how much honour was going to be needed I looked into alternate methods and found my best course of action was to do the towers, any pvp dailies and… Oh who was this NPC in the sewers?
 Oh yea that’s right I can try this mercenary mode!
 The first battle sealed it for me.
 The snows of Alterac Valley were red with the blood of the defilers once again!
 My decision was made.
-I had found my joy in all aspects of this brilliant game once again and was beyond happy for it.
+I had found my joy in all aspects of this brilliant game once again and was beyond happy.

 On the 6th of May, today, Wildeheart will return to the Alliance.
 I feel free and am looking forward so much to Battle for Azeroth as the character I love and the Faction I have missed for years.
 Thankfully my Horde guild has an Alliance counterpart!
 With all the good vibes from them and the Failtrain EU community the Future is looking long and bright for me and my lovely main in World of Warcraft!